Franz Boas: Scientist as activist

 This emphasis also led Boas to conclude that anthropologists have an obligation to speak out on social issues.
 Boas was especially concerned with racial inequality, which his research had indicated is not biological in origin, but rather social.
 Boas is credited as the first scientist to publish the idea that all people—including white and African Americans—are equal.
 He often emphasized his abhorrence of racism, and used his work to show that there was no scientific basis for such a bias.
 An early example of this concern is evident in his 1906 commencement address to Atlanta University, at the invitation of W. E. B. Du Bois.
 Boas began by remarking that "If you did accept the view that the present weakness of the American Negro, his uncontrollable emotions, his lack of energy, are racially inherent, your work would still be noble one".
 He then went on, however, to argue against this view.
 To the claim that European and Asian civilizations are, at the time, more advanced than African societies, Boas objected that against the total history of humankind, the past two thousand years is but a brief span.
 Moreover, although the technological advances of our early ancestors (such as taming fire and inventing stone tools) might seem insignificant when compared to the invention of the steam engine or control over electricity, we should consider that they might actually be even greater accomplishments.
-Boas then went on to catalogue advances in Africa, such as smelting iron, cultivating millet, and domesticating chickens and cattle, that occurred in Africa well before they spread to Europe and Asia (evidence now suggests that chickens were first domesticated in Asia; the original domestication of cattle is under debate).
+Boas then went on to catalogue advances in Africa, such as smelting iron, cultivating millet, and domesticating chickens and cattle, that occurred in Africa well before they spread to Europe and Asia.
+(Evidence now suggests, however, that chickens were first domesticated in Southeast Asia and that cattle were first domesticated in Turkey and Pakistan.)
 He then described the activities of African kings, diplomats, merchants, and artists as evidence of cultural achievement.
 From this, he concluded, any social inferiority of Negroes in the United States cannot be explained by their African origins:

 If therefore, it is claimed that your race is doomed to economic inferiority, you may confidently look to the home of your ancestors and say, that you have set out to recover for the colored people the strength that was their own before they set foot on the shores of this continent.
 You may say that you go to work with bright hopes and that you will not be discouraged by the slowness of your progress; for you have to recover not only what has been lost in transplanting the Negro race from its native soil to this continent, but you must reach higher levels than your ancestors ever had attained.